oceanhackweek/oceanhackweek.github.io/ohw22/satellites.md

 Global and satellite participants will have access to the same online resources and common communication channels, and will be encouraged to engage with one another.

+For help with timezone conversions, see [https://www.timeanddate.com](https://www.timeanddate.com) or similar sites.

 ## US East

 - Time zone: UTC-4 (US/Eastern)